Speedmaster vs Aqua Terra: Which Omega Should You Buy?

 6. Bracelet Design

-For buyers, this pricing structure makes the Aqua Terra one of Omega’s most flexible collections, offering both accessible stainless steel models and higher-end precious metal editions.
+For a buyer, that spread makes the Aqua Terra one of Omega’s most flexible lines, with an accessible steel entry and a real luxury ceiling.

 Notable Speedmaster References